 There may be additional costs related to your course or programme of study, or related to being a student at the University of Leeds.
 Read more about additional costs.

 Scholarships and financial support

 If you have the talent and drive, we want you to be able to study with us, whatever your financial circumstances.
 There may be help for students in the form of loans and non-repayable grants from the University and from the government.
 Find out more at Masters funding overview.

-Some of our graduates have started work in teacher training, materials creation, or curriculum design.
-Others have started their own private language teaching business or moved from school to university teaching.
+Some of our recent graduates have gone on to work in teaching, materials creation, curriculum design, language translation for commercial organisations, and outreach language support for charities and Non-Governmental Organisations (NGOs).
+Our graduates have also gone on to start their own private language teaching business or move from school to university teaching.

 We encourage you to prepare for your career from day one.
 Thats one of the reasons Leeds graduates are so sought after by employers.

 The Careers Centre and staff in your faculty provide a range of help and advice to help you plan your career and make well-informed decisions along the way, even after you graduate.
 Find out more at the Careers website.